octokit/octokit-next.js/packages/core/README.md

 // options will be { foo: { opt1: 1, opt2: 1 }}
 ```

-Be careful about mutating the `options` object in the `Octokit.defaults` callback, as it can have unforeseen consequences.
+Be careful about mutating the `options` object in the `Octokit.withDefaults` callback, as it can have unforeseen consequences.

 ## Authentication